What is Varicoceles? Can it be treated?

 The duplex ultrasound is currently considered the best non-invasive way to identify or confirm the presence of varicoceles.
 The duplex ultrasound has two parts.

 First a thorough ultrasound of the testis is performed.
 The diameter of the veins can be measured.
 Other abnormalities may be identified.
 Almost one third of men with infertility had an abnormal finding on the ultrasound that was not suspected during the physical examination.

 There are several ways to fix a varicocele.
 Fortunately, studies show, with an unusual degree of unanimity, that there is one best way.
 This is the microscopic sub-inguinal varicocelectomy with ultrasound guidance.
-This can usually not be performed by anyone other than a urologist specializing in fertility and microsurgery.
+This can only be performed by a urologist specializing in fertility and microsurgery.